Jakayus/SwiftUIConcepts/GIT_COMMIT_README.txt

 Commit Types

-NEW             Added a feature that did not exist REMOVE          Remove a feature that already exists IMPROVE         Update a current feature
+ADD             Added a feature that did not exist REMOVE          Remove a feature that already exists IMPROVE         Update a current feature
 CHANGE          Redesign a current feature